Cedar Crest Boulevard: Route description

 SR 1019 then crosses SR 1002 (Tilghman Street) in a commercial section of Allentown and then continues through residential areas as a two-lane road and entering South Whitehall Township.
 The road comes to an interchange with the US 22 freeway and then enters business areas.
 After crossing SR 1006 (Walbert Avenue) in Wennersville, Cedar Crest Boulevard passes through a mix of farmland and woodland with some development.
-The road crosses Jordan Creek and then under Norfolk Southern's Catasauqua and Fogelsville Railroad before passing Parkland High School to its east.
+The road crosses Jordan Creek and then under Norfolk Southern's C&F Secondary before passing Parkland High School to its east.
 SR 1019 then continues through rural areas and enters North Whitehall Township, where it comes to its northern terminus at an intersection with SR 1017, which is also known as Mauch Chunk Road.

 History

 In 1928, the section of Cedar Crest Boulevard from Walbert Avenue (US 309/PA 29) in Wennersville to Chestnut Street (PA 29) in Emmaus was designated as Pennsylvania Route 229.
 PA 229 was paved by 1930.
 By 1950, however, the PA 29 route number was removed, and it was renamed Cedar Crest Boulevard.
 PA 29 was designated onto a portion of Cedar Crest Boulevard south of US 309 (now I-78/PA 309) in the 1950s.